 Stop by the café during the month of July to experience tastes from Vivian’s repertoire, as well as beloved recipes from The SFA Community Cookbook.
 Also, make plans to join us on the evening of July 25 for A Piggy Bank Dinner fundraiser for the Southern Foodways Alliance, featuring Vivian and friends.

-The recipe below is straight from Vivian’s kitchen at Chef & the Farmer.
-Come and enjoy our version for lunch at The Factory Café, or recreate the dish in your home kitchen.
+The recipe below is straight from Vivian’s kitchen at Chef & the Farmer to recreate the dish in your home kitchen.

 BLUEBERRY BBQ CHICKEN FLATBREAD WITH SMOKED GOUDA, RED ONION, AND JALAPENO